 If you’re thinking about traveling within the U.S., consider one of the best travel destinations for your money in 2019.

 The following five cities ranked as the best in GOBankingRates’ latest travel study.
-We calculated airfare, hotels costs, transportation costs and food costs in 54 U.S. cities.
+We calculated airfare, hotel costs, transportation costs and food costs in 54 U.S. cities.
 All prices are correct at the time the study was conducted:

 1. Myrtle Beach, South Carolina